Winter in France

 Winter Weather in France

-One of the reasons you’ll find somany fewer tourists in France during the winter months is that the temperatures do tend to be quiet chilly.
-While the south of France and Copte d’Azur tend to be more mild, the cold winter winds called the Mistral can even make these sunnier regions on the frigid side.
+One of the reasons you’ll find fewer tourists in France during the winter months is that the temperatures do dip down a bit.
+The South of France and Côte d’Azur can be pretty mild, but the cold winter winds (called the Mistral and spoken of in hushed, superstitious tones) can even make these sunnier regions on the frigid side.

-Paris tends to be damp and cold in the winter, and while snow will fall occasionally, you’ll usually see temperatures hovering above 0 degrees C, or in the 40s.
+Paris tends to be damp and cold in the winter, which makes it even easier for you to spend the afternoon over a mulled wine (vin chaud)or chocolat chaud in a cafe or warming your hands with a Nutella crepe.
+Snow will fall occasionally, but you’ll usually see temperatures hovering above 0 degrees C, or in the 40s.

 Of course, you’ll also find snowy, cold conditions in the mountains, where skiing in popular.